Abandoned & Little-Known Airfields:

 This field was built during WW2 as one of at least 4 satellite airfields for Williams AAF,

-is on the 1943 Phoenix Sectional Chart (courtesy of Chris Kennedy),
+was on the 1943 Phoenix Sectional Chart (courtesy of Chris Kennedy).

 According to the 1944 airfield layout